Sohalt/pf-verification/README.md

 This repository contains a formal semantics of the BSD PF firewall in Isabelle/HOL, along with transformations to turn a PF ruleset into an iptables ruleset approximating the PF ruleset.
 The transformations are proven sound w.r.t. the filtering semantics.

+All files/theories have a "PF_" prefix so they do not clash with theories of the same name from the `Iptables_Semantics` theories.

 `PF_PF.thy` contains the filtering semantics.

 `SemanticsTernary/PF_Semantics_Ternary.thy` contains an approximate filtering semantics using ternary logic.